discordjs/guide/guide/interactions/registering-slash-commands.md

 Perfect!
 You have now learned how to bulk-update application commands.

 ## Options

-Application commands can have `options`, think of these options like arguments to a function.
+Application commands can have `options`.
+Think of these options as arguments to a function.
 You can specify them as seen below:

 ```js {8-13}
 client.on('messageCreate', async message => {